Applications to Amizero Institute of Technology and Hospitality are now open

 About RWARRI

 Rwanda Rural Rehabilitation Initiative (RWARRI) is a national non-governmental organization whose idea was conceived in 1994 in Kenya, but its operations started in 1995 in Rwanda.
 It is dedicated to promoting and improving the social and economic welfare of rural communities in Rwanda.
-The Organization was started by a group of professionals and self-motivated Rwandese wishing to contribute towards the reconstruction of the country that had just emerged from war and genocide of Tutsi.
+The Organization was started by a group of professionals and self-motivated Rwandese wishing to contribute towards the reconstruction of the country that had just emerged from The Genocide against the Tutsi.

 The organization has since expanded its membership by admitting new members, mainly from the rural farming community.
 The organization has been officially recognized and registered by the government of Rwanda as a non-governmental organization (NGO) since 2003, with registration No 37/11 14/SC&RT.
 It is currently registered with the Rwanda Governance Board (RGB), a government body tasked with regulating Civil Society Organizations (CSOs).